BrettOrmsby/fris/README.md

 #### -s SCOPE | --scope=SCOPE

 Only results that are in the scope provided will be found.
 The scope can be a glob-like pattern.
-For example, `*` matches one section and `**` match any section.
-If the pattern is `string.**`, all the following scopes will match it: `string.quoted.single.ts`, `string.quoted.double.ts` and `string.template.ts`.
+For example, `*` matches one section, and `**` matches any section.
+If the pattern is `string.**`, all the following scopes will match it: `string.quoted.single.ts`, `string.quoted.double.ts`, and `string.template.ts`.

 #### -i SCOPE | --ignore=SCOPE

-Only results that are in **not** the scope provided will be found.
+Only results that are **not** in the scope provided will be found.
 The scope can be a glob-like pattern.
-For example, `*` matches one section and `**` match any section.
-If the pattern is `string.**`, all the following scopes will match it: `string.quoted.single.ts`, `string.quoted.double.ts` and `string.template.ts`.
+For example, `*` matches one section, and `**` matches any section.
+If the pattern is `string.**`, all the following scopes will match it: `string.quoted.single.ts`, `string.quoted.double.ts`, and `string.template.ts`.

 #### -p | --picker

 When present, the program will open a visual picker for all of the arguments above.
-If a argument was present in the command, the default value of that question in the the picker will be the argument.
+If an argument was present in the command, the default value of that question in the the picker will be the argument.

 ### Picker